maraquach/CV/index.md

 `2022 - now`
 __University of Melbourne__
 - Doctor of Philosophy
-- Department of Biomedical Engineering
+- Department of Biomedical Engineering, Faculty of Engineering & IT
 - The Melbourne Brain Centre Imaging Unit
 - Thesis topic: CEST Neuroimaging at 7T
 - Supervisors: Prof Leigh A Johnston, Dr Myrte Strik, A/Prof David K Wright